 He might not love her, and she might not love him.
 But this sure felt good.

 The ship was a beauty.
 Chapel and Will had been discovering her together for months, working out how they would relate, both in and out of his bed.
-The refits had been progressing nicely, she'd been getting used to the idea of being in charge of that wonderfully refurbished sickbay, then suddenly--with the arrival of someone she'd never expected to serve with, much less under, again--everything had been turned upside down.
+The refits had been progressing nicely and Chapel had been getting used to the idea of being in charge of that wonderfully refurbished sickbay, then suddenly—with the arrival of someone she'd never expected to serve with, much less under, again—everything had been turned upside down.

 And he was pretty damn mad on his own.

 She finally took a break, practically dragging him to her quarters and pushing him down on the bed.
 Sex.
 Fast, furious, and almost violent.
 It was not their normal style.
 But it seemed to do the trick.